Brazil set to pass 1.5 million coronavirus cases, cities reopen anyway

-SAO PAULO, July 3 (Reuters) - Brazil was set to pass 1.5 million confirmed coronavirus cases on Friday, as the virus continues to ravage Latin America’s largest country even as cities reopen bars, restaurants and gyms sparking fears infections will keep rising.
+SAO PAULO (Reuters) - Brazil was set to pass 1.5 million confirmed coronavirus cases on Friday, as the virus continues to ravage Latin America’s largest country even as cities reopen bars, restaurants and gyms sparking fears infections will keep rising.

 Brazil has the world’s second largest outbreak after the United States and the virus has killed over 60,000 people in the country.